SaeedSheikhi/multer-minio-storage-engine/README.md

 ### File information

-Each file contains the following information exposed by `multer-minio`:
+Each file contains the following information exposed by `multer-minio-storage-engine`:

 | Key           | Description                            | Note        |
 | ------------- | -------------------------------------- | ----------- |